 Through this evaluation report, the City is advancing a collective interest in the ongoing success of Toronto Seniors Housing Corporation as a self-sustaining social housing provider.
-This report works toward a future in which the Toronto Seniors Housing Corporation leads and implements the ISM as Council intended, in true collaboration with tenants, staff, and municipal, community and health partners.
+This report works toward a future in which the Toronto Seniors Housing Corporation leads and implements the ISM in collaboration with tenants, staff, and municipal, community and health partners.